dildoran2195/sep11-freedom-project/blog/entry03.md

 ```
 * I used Babylon's 3D object challenge steps in order to learn more about 3D objects, functions of playground and shapes but previous thing I learned was making a unique roof that is completely different from the recent one by changing its scaling, rotation, position, width, height of ground, diameter, height, tessellation of my unique roof, and position of my box using [building a house]([https://doc.babylonjs.com/features/introductionToFeatures/chap2/variation](https://doc.babylonjs.com/features/introductionToFeatures/chap2/variation)/) Also, how to tinker with it by understanding it´s code or functions in order to learn them to make it my own process.

 * I learned how to make 3D objects, shapes, how to change it´s functions, and how to make multiple of them at the same time using advanced Babylon.
 However, I mainly tinkered with its parametrs, 3D shapes, height, world objects, texture, colors, array, width, material, scalling, rotation, x, y, positions, camera & light, and how to create instances from the first two that were built.
+Below are my tinkerings from top to bottom of my result:
 ```JS
 const box = BABYLON.MeshBuilder.CreateBox("box", {});
     faceUV[0] = new BABYLON.Vector4(1.6, 1.0, 1.0, 1.0);